What is an Independent Contractor?

 It may be beneficial for you to hire an Independent Contractor instead of an employee.
 Maybe you just ventured into the world of self-employment yourself.
 You are working on your own time and with your own tools to get the job done.

-What are some of the advantages (and responsibilities) of working in this capacity?
+What are some of the advantages and responsibilities of being an independent contractor?

 An Independent Contractor is someone who is contracted to perform services for others, without having the legal status of an employee.
 An Independent Contractor chooses how, when, and where to work, for as much or little time as they want.